Punishment is a concept that humanity is beginning to outgrow.

 — Herbert Bigelow

-We must know and remember that the desire to punish is the lowest animal feeling, which needs to be suppressed, not elevated to the rational sphere.
+We must know and remember that the desire to punish is the lowest animal feeling, which must be suppressed, not elevated to the rational sphere.